 Section 3.3.1.1 “OpenStack Services Topology” of this document, specifies the differences between the Control Plane and Data Plane, and specifies which of the control nodes, compute nodes, storage nodes (optional) and network nodes (optional) are components of these planes.
 The previous subsections of this Section 4 include a description of the OpenStack services and their deployment in control nodes, compute nodes, and optionally storage nodes and network nodes (rarely).
 The Control Plane deployment scenarios determine the distribution of OpenStack and other needed services among the different node types.
 This section considers the Centralised Control Plane (CCP) and Distributed Control Plane (DCP) scenarios.
 The choice of control plane and the cloud centre resource capacity and capabilities determine the deployment of OpenStack services in the different node types.

-The Central Cloud Centres are organized around a Centralised Control Plane.
+The Central Cloud Centres are organised around a Centralised Control Plane.
 With the introduction of Intermediate and Edge Cloud Centres, the Distributed Control Plane deployment becomes a possibility.
 A number of independent control planes (sometimes referred to as Local Control Planes (LCP)) exist in the Distributed Control Plane scenario, compared with a single control plane in the Centralised Control Plane scenario.
 Thus, in addition to the control plane and controller services deployed at the Central Cloud Centre, Local Control Planes hosting a full-set or subset of the controller services are also deployed on the Intermediate and Edge Cloud Centres.
 Table 69 presents examples of such deployment choices.